telerik/ajax-docs/controls/gantt/data-binding/providers/custom-entityframework-provider.md

 In the custom class you should implement the Get, Update, Delete and Insert methods using the EntityFramework DBContenxt for both Task and Dependencies objects.

 >note  **The Dependency** object should not implement an Update method, as it does not possess such functionality.
-In addition, the methods should return object of type **Task** and **Dependency** .
+In addition, the methods should return object of type **Task** and **Dependency**.
 >

-1. Provide the **RadGantt** control with the newly created custom provider at the Page_Load in the following manner :
+1. Provide the **RadGantt** control with the newly created custom provider at the Page_Load in the following manner:

 [Here](http://www.telerik.com/support/code-library/radganttcustomentityprovider-a3e011e74a6b) you could find a code library with a runnable sample project, created base of the above instructions.